timtouch/Revature-Notes/Week 5 EmberJS-DevOps/README.md

     - Sharing responsibilities between the Developers and Operators
 - It's a culture, a mindset, a meme
 - You want to deploy production code ASAP.
-- By writing small chunks of code, it increases allows one to increase the frequency of deployments
+- By writing small chunks of code, it allows one to increase the frequency of deployments
 - Improves ability to adapt to changing demands or occurring bugs
 - Need a Source Control System to help manage, track and document all of the changes to both the application code and configuration management code.
 ## Benefits of DevOps